bruxo00/steam-avatar-rotator/README.md

 # Steam Avatar Rotator
-Changes your Steam avatar every X seconds between the ones you have choosen.
+Changes your Steam avatar every X seconds between the ones you have chosen.

 ## Why?
 Why not?